What Is "Other" on iPhone Storage?

-- On the iPhone, head to Settings General Usage to view how many gigabytes you have available.
+- On the iPhone, head to Settings > General > Storage & iCloud Usage to view how many gigabytes you have available.
 Tap into "Manage Storage" and you'll see a lost of apps by how much storage they occupy — Photos & Camera is likely to be at the top of this list.

 - On a Mac or PC, plug the iPhone into a computer and open iTunes to click on the phone icon and view storage broken down by Apps,TV Show, Music, Movies, Photos, and Other.
 Hover over one of these categories with your mouse to view details.
 "Other" represents settings, calendar events, notes, browser cache, email, email attachments, and more nonmedia data.

 - If Other makes up an overwhelming amount of iPhone storage, then there may be an issue with corrupted data.
 If you've tried deleting all of our suggestions and there is still lots of Other storage, then consider restoring your iPhone.

 - Make sure you have the latest version of iTunes, have backed up the device, and have synced content with your computer.
 Connect the iPhone to your computer, and in the Summary section under the phone icon, click on Restore iPhone.
 This returns the iPhone back to factory settings.

 Delete Unnecessary Data